Lee Nguyen: New England Revolution

-Nguyen led the team in assists and finished second in scoring during the 2015 season.
+Nguyen led the team in assists and finished second in team scoring during the 2015 season.

 During the 2016 season, Nguyen became the Revolution's team captain.
 He led the team in assists, with 10, and finished 3rd in goals scored, with 6.
+He additionally led the team in matches started, with 33, and minutes played.
+His week 18 goal against Columbus Crew on July 9 won MLS Goal of the Week.

 In August 2017, The Revolution reportedly rejected a $1 million bid for Nguyen from Israeli Premier League side Maccabi Haifa.
 He would finish the 2017 season first in assists, and second in goals scored, with 15 and 11 respectively.
+He again led the team in games started (tied with Andrew Farrell.

 Citing frustration over his contract (he was at the time the seventh-highest paid player on the team, making $500,000, despite ranking fifth in the league in over-all goals over the previous four seasons), Nguyen reportedly demanded a trade at the end of the 2017 season on three separate occasions.
 The dispute would ultimately lead to his sitting-out the team's pre-season training camp.

 Los Angeles FC

 On May 1, 2018, New England traded Nguyen to Los Angeles FC in exchange for $350,000 in General Allocation Money and $350,000 in Targeted Allocation Money.
 On July 26, 2018, Nguyen scored on a free kick leading Los Angeles FC to a 2–0 lead over LA Galaxy.
-The match ultimately ended 2-2 after a second-half comeback by their crosstown rival.
+The match ultimately ended 2–2 after a second-half comeback by their crosstown rival.